US Corporate Income Tax Rate, Its History and the Effective Rate

-Some corporations won't welcome the change.
-They've become so adept at avoiding U.S. taxes that it's become a competitive advantage.
-They can make more money in U.S. markets than foreign competitors because of their knowledge of the tax code and how to get around it.
+That's why some global corporations won't welcome the tax change.
+They've became so adept at avoiding U.S. taxes that it was a competitive advantage.
+They made more money in U.S. markets than foreign competitors because of their knowledge of the tax code and how to get around it.

 Before the 1894 Revenue Act, taxes were levied on the individual owners of businesses, but not on the corporations themselves.
 Although the Act was ruled constitutional, it was replaced by a Tax Act in 1909, the first year that corporate taxes were levied.

 The maximum tax rates below are the rates paid on the highest income levels.
 Please note that the definition of income changes frequently, so keep that in mind when comparing rates.

 Until 1936, all companies paid the same rate, regardless of income.
 The current system is more progressive.